Rafflesiaceae/jenkcode/README.md

 much a complete mess

-because probably most groovy users at this point are or will be people dealing with jenkins as gradle is moving to kotlin, might as well call it jenkcode and not groovcode, it's also just objectively a better name
+because probably most groovy users at this point are or will be people dealing with jenkins as gradle is moving to kotlin, might as well call it jenkode and not groovcode, it's also just objectively a better name

 have a good day/night